vinayys/angular-resolve/README.md

 angular-resolve
 ===============

-this was edited by vinay
+this was edited by vinayys

 A simple AngularJS project demonstrating routing and resolving.
 Video coming soon.